Skip to main content

 How to get there

 From exit 29 off I-87, turn west onto Blue Ridge Road (CR 84) toward Newcomb.
 Follow this route for 17.4 miles to an intersection with Tahawus Road (CR 25).
 Turn right on Tahawus Road and stay on it for 6.3 miles then turn left at a sign for High Peaks trails.
 Pass by the old blast furnace at 2.8 miles up this road.
 From the blast furnace, it is less than one mile to your destination.
-The road dead ends at the Upper Works parking lot.
+The road dead ends at the Upper Works parking lot, adjacent to MacNaughton Cottage.
 This is also the access point for hiking trails into the High Peaks; it may get crowded during peak season.

 Paddling